geets04/mss/docs/source/05-Creating Live USB.rst

 support EFI booting select “isohybrid” option.
 This option can also boot on legacy hardware so use this if you are not sure about your hardware capabilities.
-Use of “isohybrid” option is officially recommended way of creating bootable USB.
+Use of “isohybrid” option is officially recommended way of creating bootable USB, hence more reliable.
 Do note that this will wipe the USB device and cannot be used as a normal storage media from Windows PC.

-Use “Ubuntu” option if you wish to use the device as a storage media on Windows or preserve data on a vfat formatted USB stick.
+Use “Ubuntu”(Legacy) option if you wish to use the device as a storage media on Windows or preserve data.
+This method requires one vfat formatted partition on the USB stick, partition should not be in use at the time of creating boot media.
+Boot may fail using this method, in that case use isohybrid(EFI) mode.

 The iso image is located at /recovery/Li-f-e.iso or /home/mssadmin/